-Claim: Newspaper reporters fall for the old "Heywood Jablome" funny name gag.
+Claim: Newspaper reporters fall for old funny name gags.

 Throughout the morning, law enforcement officers stood on the perimeter of the five-acre field.
 At no point did the protest turn violent, though officers escorted Heywood Jablome away after he held up a sign directly in front of Burk that read "Make me dinner" before shouting "Oprah rules."